AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

  -->

-1. Use a text editor to open the cacert.pem file and remove all the text that precedes the followign line:
+1. Use a text editor to open the cacert.pem file and remove all the text that precedes the following line:

    `-----BEGIN CERTIFICATE-----`